kysakhin/obsidian-notes/assembly/registers.md

 limit (20 bits total, split into 2 parts) access rights and flags (12 bits)
 ```

-### global descriptor table
-main table that stores descriptors. its always available to all the processes in the system. it typically contains:
-- null descriptor
-- code segments for the operating system
-- data segments for the operating system
-- task state segments for task switching

 # program invisible registers

 all descriptor tables are invisible registers